bcit-ci/CodeIgniter/user_guide_src/source/helpers/text_helper.rst

 		$string = "Here is a nice text string consisting of eleven words.";
 		$string = character_limiter($string, 20);
-		// Returns:  Here is a nice text string…
+		// Returns:  Here is a nice text string

 	The third parameter is an optional suffix added to the string, if undeclared this helper uses an ellipsis.